-The boats are designed by the State Research and Design Shipbuilding Centre (SRDSC) of Ukraine and are being built by PJSC Leninska Kuznya Plant, headquartered in Kiev, Ukraine.
+Designed by the State Research and Design Shipbuilding Centre (SRDSC) of Ukraine, the boats are being built by Kuznya na Rybalskomu shipbuilding facility in Kyiv, Ukraine.

 The Ukrainian Navy currently operates seven Gurza-M-class boats.
 The boats can also be deployed in UN peacekeeping missions.

 Keels for the first two armoured artillery boats in the Project 58155-class were laid in October 2012, after which the project was frozen for approximately two years.

-The Ministry of Defence of Ukraine awarded a state contract to PJSC Leninska Kuznya Plant to resume the construction of the two boats in October 2014.
+The Ministry of Defence of Ukraine awarded a state contract to Kuznya na Rybalskomu to resume the construction of the two boats in October 2014.
 The vessels were launched in November 2015 and commissioned in December 2016.

 A state contract for the construction of the next four Gurza-M-class armoured artillery boats was signed in March 2016.
 Keels for four artillery boats, namely Vyshgorod, Lubny, Kremenchuk and Nikopol, were laid in April 2016.
 The vessels were launched in June 2017 and commissioned in July 2018.